andifalk/secure-development-on-kubernetes/tools/README.md

 kube-score score ./deploy.yaml
 ```

+### Checkov

+[Chekov](https://github.com/bridgecrewio/checkov) is an open source static code analysis tool for infrastructure-as-code.
+It scans cloud infrastructure provisioned using Terraform, Terraform plan, Cloudformation, Kubernetes, Dockerfile and more.

+### KICS

+[KICS](https://kics.io/) is an open source solution for static code analysis of Infrastructure as Code.
+KICS finds security vulnerabilities, compliance issues, and infrastructure misconfigurations in Infrastructure as Code solutions like Terraform, Kubernetes, Docker, Ansible or Helm.

+## Image Scanning

+## Docker Scan

+Starting with [Docker Desktop](https://docs.docker.com/desktop/) version 2.3.6.0 or [Docker Engine](https://docs.docker.com/engine/) on Linux version 20.10.6 Docker has [image scan capabilities](https://docs.docker.com/engine/scan/) built-in using functionality provided by Snyk.

-## Trivy for Image Scan
+## Trivy

 As part of the demos we will also scan our container images for OS and Application vulnerabilities
 using an open source tool named [Trivy](https://github.com/aquasecurity/trivy).

 For installation instructions just browse to the [Trivy](https://github.com/aquasecurity/trivy) website.

 Trivy is very easy to use locally and inside your CI/CD system.

-If you want to have a more enterprise grade tool
+### Harbour Registry

+[Harbour Registry](https://goharbor.io) is an open source registry that secures artifacts with policies and role-based access control, __ensures images are scanned and free from vulnerabilities__, and signs images as trusted.
+For image scanning you may integrate with one of the [supported scanners](https://goharbor.io/docs/2.2.0/install-config/harbor-compatibility-list/#scanner-adapters) like [Trivy](https://github.com/aquasecurity/trivy), [Clair](https://github.com/quay/clair) or [Anchore](https://anchore.com/).

+### Snyk

-you may look for the [Harbour Registry](https://goharbor.io) (including the Clair image scanner), or a commercial tool like [Snyk](https://snyk.io).
+or a commercial tool like [Snyk](https://snyk.io).

 ## Kubeaudit for Kubernetes Security Audits